emrainey/peripheralyzer/README.md

 # peripheralyzer

-A Python based Jinja System for creating C++ Headers for Embedded Programming
+A Python based Jinja System for creating C++ Headers or C Headers for Embedded Programming of memory mapped peripherals.

 ## Step One